Bert379/page-test/docs/index.md

 ## Summary
-In this quickstart we’re gonna show you how to make your first HTTP API call to SenseCAP MX HTTP API.
+In this document we’re gonna show you how to make your HTTP API call to SenseCAP MX HTTP API.

 ## HTTP HOST
 - https://status.sensecapmx.cloud

 ## Device Detail
-Get the detail of devices
+**Get the detail of devices**

 - path: {host}/api/openapi/device/view_device
 - method: GET
 - params:
     - apikey: apikey of your account
     - sn: device sn
-- rate limit: 50 times per 5 min
+- rate limit: Up to 50 times in 5 minutes
 - response
 ```
 {